 BAGUIO CITY – The City Board of Canvassers Tuesday proclaimed the winning candidates for the different local elected positions during the May 13, 2019 mid-term elections.

 The board composed of City Election officer Atty.
-Renan Sorbita, City Prosecutor Elmer Manuel Sagsago and City Schools Davison Superintendent Dr. Federico Martin initially proclaimed winning congressional candidate Mark Go, neophyte mayoralty candidate retired Police Lt.
+Renan Sorbita, City Prosecutor Elmer Manuel Sagsago and City Schools Division Superintendent Dr. Federico Martin initially proclaimed winning congressional candidate Mark Go, neophyte mayoralty candidate retired Police Lt.
 Gen. Benjamin B. Magalong and vice mayoralty bet and incumbent Councilor Faustino A. Olowan.

-On the other hand, the proclaimed candidates for the 12 slots in the city’s local legislative body were incumbent Councilor Joel Alangsab, incumbent Councilor Benny Bomogao, former Councilor Betty Lourdes Tabanda, incumbent Councilors Elaine Sembrano, Maria Mylen Victoria G. Yaranon, former Councilor Isabelo Cosalan, Jr., incumbent Councilor Francisco Roberto Ortega VI, incumbent Councilor Arthur Alad-iw, school administrator Vladimir Cayabas, former Councilor Fred Bagbagen, incumbent Councilor Lilia Fariñas and former Councilor Philian Louse Weygan-Alan.
+On the other hand, the proclaimed candidates for the 12 slots in the city’s local legislative body were incumbent Councilor Joel Alangsab, incumbent Councilor Benny Bomogao, former Councilor Betty Lourdes Tabanda, incumbent Councilors Elaine Sembrano, Maria Mylen Victoria G. Yaranon, former Councilor Isabelo Cosalan, Jr., incumbent Councilor Francisco Roberto Ortega VI, incumbent Councilor Arthur Alad-iw, school administrator Vladimir Cayabas, former Councilor Fred Bagbagen, incumbent Councilor Lilia Fariñas and former Councilor Philian Louise Weygan-Allan.

 For the first time in the history of the local legislative body, 5 women landed in the 12-seat City Council which is empowered to enact ordinances and resolutions governing the welfare of city residents.